Connect with others who understand.

 MS and RA are both classified as autoimmune diseases.
 In autoimmune disorders, the immune system attacks healthy tissue and can cause a range of symptoms throughout the body that are sometimes difficult to diagnose.

-Risk factors for immunological diseases include family history, environmental factors, and lifestyle factors.
+Risk factors for autoimmune diseases include family history, environmental factors, and lifestyle factors.
 Autoimmune diseases such as MS and RA have been linked to vitamin D deficiency, and some research has shown that vitamin D supplementation may reduce the risk of autoimmune disorders.
 However, before starting any type of dietary supplement, it’s important to speak with your health care provider.
 Some supplements can cause unwanted side effects.

 Joint Pain